AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/faq.md

 ### What is the throttle limit for API calls?

 A cap of 1 request per second is enforced for all ingest API calls.
 If your BDIA implementation exceeds this limit, consolidate your data into fewer larger files.
-For exceptions, please reach out to your tech consultant to communicate your needs and we can discuss the situation with you.
+For exceptions, reach out to your Adobe consultant to communicate your needs for further discussion.

 ## Responses and failures